ipython/ipyparallel/docs/source/magics.rst

     [stdout:2] hi
     [stdout:3] hi

-%pxresult simply calls :meth:`.AsyncResult.display_outputs` on the most recent request.
+%pxresult calls :meth:`.AsyncResult.display_outputs` on the most recent request.
 It accepts the same output-grouping arguments as %%px, so you can use it to view a result in different ways.